peterjohansen/solace/README.md

 String input = console.getString();
 int myInt = Integer.parseInt(input);
 ```
-Fortunately, you don't have do this every time.
+Fortunately, you don't have do this manually every time.
 Simply use:
 ```Java
 int myInt = console.getInt();
 ```